BEComTweaks/docs/README.md

 > [!IMPORTANT]
-> As of 17/6/24, BEComTweaks and its repositories will be archived in favour of BedrockTweaks.
+> As of 2/7/24, BedrockTweaks/Files will be more favoured compared to BEComTweaks.
+> Contributions here will also be directed to BedrockTweaks/Files.

 ## Incomplete
 - General
 	- Make a visual tracker on pack progress in the website